joshhager04/Agario/README.md

 Please note that this is updated very frequently and you should check for updates every week.
 I added an update system but It needs to be initialized by you (because I don't think it is the right thing to do, updating without your consent).
 Also you may copy this and modify it just please give some credit to the hard working dev team, that is all I care.
 Another note is that I am sometimes terrible in my grammar (I still cannot spell potato out loud).
 If there is an issue, please notify me.
 If there is something you want in this, just make a pull request.

 ### DO NOT BUY OGAR UL!
 If you've purchased a copy of Ogar UL, you just got scammed.
-It is open source which means it is FREE.
-Yes, FREE!
-So if you paid any money, well, too bad.
+It is open source which means it's **FREE**.
+Yes, **FREE!** So if you paid any money, well, too bad.

 ### Do not get from other sources
-If you got OgarUL from anywhere besides github, DELETE IT IMMEDIATLY!!!
-Those might be bundled with viruses and other things.
-Remember, you are running this probably from `sudo`.
-Get it from github only!!! : https://github.com/AJS-development/Ogar-unlimited
+If you got OgarUL from anywhere besides github, **DELETE IT IMMEDIATLY!!!** Those might be bundled with **viruses and other things**.
+Remember, you are running this probably from `sudo`. **Get it from github only!!!** : https://github.com/AJS-development/Ogar-unlimited

+### Obtaining and Using
+As Ogar Unlimited is written in Node.js, you must have Node.js and its modules installed to use it.
+You can usually download Node using your distribution's package manager _(for *nix-like systems)_, or from [the Node website](http://nodejs.org).
+To install the modules that is required, open up your system command line (cmd for windows, terminal for mac) and simply type "**npm install**".
+To see a detailed guide go to the [Installation guide](https://github.com/AJS-development/Ogar-unlimited/wiki/Installation) in the wiki.

+Currently, OgarUL listens on the following addresses and ports:
+* *:88 - for the stats server
+* *:443 - for the game server

+Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports. **If you are getting an EADDRINUSE error, it means that the port required to run Ogar UL is being used.
+Usually, Skype is the culprit.
+To solve this, either close out skype, or change the serverPort value in settings/advconfig.ini to a different port.
+You will have to change your IP connection to "127.0.0.1:PORT"**

+Once the game server is running, you can connect *(locally)* by typing `play.ogarul.tk/?ip=127.0.0.1:443` or `agar.io/?ip=127.0.0.1:443` into your browser's address bar.

+## Configuring Ogar UL
+To control how your server is running, you can edit your settings to your own liking in `src/settings/`.
+If you don't want your config gets overwritten by updates, you can copy the configs you want and paste it into `config.ini` *(where configs doesn't matter, either from advConfig.ini or clientConfig.ini)*

+### Plugins
-### How can I get plugins?
+#### How can I get plugins?
 Is there any official library?
 Yes, we have our own official library.
-It's only right here: https://github.com/AJS-development/OgarUL-Plugin-Library
+It's only right here: [**https://github.com/AJS-development/OgarUL-Plugin-Library**](https://github.com/AJS-development/OgarUL-Plugin-Library)

-~~To install any plugins from the library, first do `plugin available` and remember the name of the plugin you want.~~ [DEPRECATED] Use `plugin search [terms]` instead and then do `plugin install [name]`.
-The `name` arg is the name from the search terms.
+To install any plugins from the library, first do `plugin search [name_of_plugin]`, copy the "exact" plugin name that you get and then do `plugin install [plugin_name]`. *(NOTE: The plugin names are __case sensitive__)*

-### How do I use other plugins?
+#### How do I use other plugins?
-To use a plugin, simply download the folder and drag it into the plugins folder in "src" or use the `plugin add` command.
-To use the plugin add command, the plugin must have a "files.txt" file.
+To use a plugin, simply download the folder and drag it into the "**plugins**" folder under "**src**" folder or use the `plugin add` command.
+To use the plugin add command, the plugin must have a "**files.txt**" file.
 Then click on that file, click raw, and then copy the url.
-Then do `plugin add [url] [pluginname]` and it will even reload automatically for you.
+Then do `plugin add [url] [pluginname]` and it will reload automatically for you.
 Thats it!
-Example, doing `plugin add https://raw.githubusercontent.com/AJS-development/OgarUL-Plugin-Library/master/devtools-plugin/files.txt devtools` will add a plugin called devtools to your plugins.
+Example, doing `plugin add https://raw.githubusercontent.com/AJS-development/OgarUL-Plugin-Library/master/devtools-plugin/files.txt devtools` will add a plugin called "devtools" to your plugins.

-### How do I create a plugin?
+#### How do I create a plugin?
 Is there any documentation?
 This is the fun part, creating your own plugins.
 There is an example plugin you should look at and there is a template plugin.
-To get started, you can look at the plugin API documentation [here](https://github.com/AJS-development/Ogar-unlimited/wiki/Plugin-API-Tutorial).
+You can look at the plugin API documentation [here](https://github.com/AJS-development/Ogar-unlimited/wiki/Plugin-API-Tutorial) as a reference.

 ### Multiverse
 Multiverse is for having multiple servers in one console.
 The command for multiverse is `multiverse [command] [arg]`.
 Available commands are:
-- `multiverse create [name] [port] [gamemode] [title(optional)]` - Creates a server (the title arg is optional and spaces are allowed, which is to display it in the client aka play.ogarul.tk.
-Note that only the main server has a statsport and sends multiverse data.)
+- `multiverse create [name] [port] [gamemode] [title(optional)]` - Creates a server *(the title arg is optional and spaces are allowed, which is to display it in the client aka play.ogarul.tk.
+Note that only the main server has a statsport and sends multiverse data.)*
-- `multiverse list` - Listing all servers and their ports (also tells which server is a main server)
+- `multiverse list` - Listing all servers and their ports *(also tells which server is a main server)*
 - `multiverse remove [name]` - Remove a server
 - `multiverse select [name]` - Selects which server that you want to control

-### Easy Verify
-For those of you who have trouble with minions and such, this feature is for you.
-Currently, there is no program that can get through all of ogar unlimited's filters and features, but in some future, someone might be able to crack the other anti bot measures.
-So we created an easy verify system, a currently foolproof system that filters out the bots.
-To turn on, turn `verify` to 1 in advConfig.ini .
-Then when a player spawns, he is frozen at a spot and is given a 3 digit code.
-Then that player presses "W" to kill himself and types in the code in the nickname box.
-Afterwards, when pressing "Play" again, it shows a success message.
-Press "W" again to play.

 ### Minions
 In order to use minions, you can spawn them by typing `minion [yourid] [amount] [minionname]` in console.
 The way that client controls the minion between agar.io and play.ogarul.tk are different.
 To control your minions: